Shopify/polaris/polaris.shopify.com/content/patterns-legacy/new-badge.md

 icon: StarFilledMinor
 noIndex: true
 status:
-  value: Deprecated
+  value: Legacy
-  message: This pattern is no longer supported.
+  message: This is a legacy pattern.
 keywords:
   - new badge
   - new features